Table Of Contents

 Cancer vaccines stimulate the acquired immune system, also called the adaptive immune system, to get the immune system to recognize and attack cancer cells.

-Cancer vaccines may prevent cancer from returning, kill cancer cells or stop cancer cells from growing and spreading.
+Cancer vaccines may prevent cancer from returning, kill, or stop cancer cells from growing and spreading.

-Cancer vaccines work by targeting antigens, which are proteins on the surface of diseased cells, viruses and bacteria.
+Cancer vaccines target antigens, proteins on the surface of diseased cells, viruses and bacteria.
 Cancer vaccines help the immune system recognize antigens on cancerous cells and kill the cells.

 Most cancer vaccines contain or are administered with adjuvants, which help boost the immune response.
 Vaccines are generally considered safe.

-No vaccine for mesothelioma has proven effective yet, but clinical trials are testing new vaccines on a regular basis.
+No vaccine for mesothelioma has proven effective yet, but clinical trials are testing new vaccines regularly.

 What Clinical Trials Are Testing Mesothelioma Vaccines?

 Therapeutic cancer vaccines for mesothelioma are only available through clinical trials.
-A lot of the research on mesothelioma vaccines remain in the preliminary phases of testing in animal models.
+Much of the research on mesothelioma vaccines remains in the preliminary testing phases in animal models.

-For example, a clinical research trial launching in 2021 called NIPU is phase II study testing second-line nivolumab and ipilimumab with UV1, a telomerase vaccine in patients with inoperable malignant pleural mesothelioma.
-118 participants will receive treatment until disease progression, unacceptable toxicity or for a maximum of 2 years.
+For example, a clinical research trial launching in 2021 called NIPU is a phase II study testing second-line nivolumab and ipilimumab with UV1, a telomerase vaccine in patients with inoperable malignant pleural mesothelioma.
+Almost 120 participants will receive treatment until disease progression, unacceptable toxicity or for a maximum of 2 years.

 Preventative Vaccine for Mesothelioma